Mame (film): Production

-Filming, scheduled to begin in early 1972, was postponed when Ball broke her leg in a skiing accident.
-Owing to the delay, the original director, George Cukor, was forced to withdraw from the project.
-The assignment went to Gene Saks, who had helmed the Broadway production.
+Production had been scheduled to begin in early 1972 but was postponed until January, 1973 after Ball broke her leg in a skiing accident.
+Owing to the delay, George Cukor, the original director, was forced to withdraw from the project.
+The assignment then went to Gene Saks, who had helmed the Broadway production.

-Production began in January 1973.
-Bea Arthur reprised her Tony award–winning role of Vera Charles.
-Ball, who had casting approval, was dissatisfied with Madeline Kahn's interpretation of Gooch and had her replaced by Jane Connell, another member of the original Broadway cast.
+Shortly after shooting began, Ball, who had casting approval, became dissatisfied with Madeline Kahn's interpretation of Gooch and had her replaced by Jane Connell, a member of the original Broadway cast.
+Bea Arthur reprised her Tony award-winning role as Vera Charles.

 Warner Bros. executives passed over Angela Lansbury for the title role, even though she had won the Tony for her performance of the role on Broadway.